 By David Matzko McCarthy, Trudy D. Conway, and Vicki Schieber, Editors

-Commissioned by Catholic Mobilizing Network, this new book on Restorative Justice serves as a guiding context for our work to promote restorative justice.
+This new book on Restorative Justice serves as a guiding context for Catholic Mobilizing Network's work to promote restorative justice.

 The Catholic Church teaches that punishment must have a constructive and redemptive purpose and that it be coupled with treatment and, when possible, restitution.
 Rehabilitation and restoration must include the spiritual dimension of healing and hope.
 Since the publication of the United States Conference of Catholic Bishops' 2000 pastoral statement on restorative justice, the conversation surrounding the need for criminal justice reform and restorative justice has moved forward.
 Redemption and Restoration responds from a Catholic perspective to help form an educational campaign to equip Catholics and their leaders to participate in the national conversation on this issue, create the programs needed to assist in healing the harm caused by crime, and restore our communities.